ga4gh-metadata/SchemaBlocks/main/doc/variant.md

 # GA4GH __variant__

 The document describes attributes of the _variant_ object.
 In its current implementation, _valiant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
 This format may be superseeded or augmented based on current developments in the GA4GH::GKS work stream.

+The schema definitions are done in the [YAML file](../yaml/variant.yaml).

 ## Variant